 Despite being a PS2 game, Jak II holds up as an incredibly impressive title on Vita thanks to some fantastic art direction and character design.
 The port clearly pushes the handheld a little too far, but it’s still a gorgeous game to look at.

 Let’s start with the setting.
 Jak II shifts things away from the popping, vibrant colours of Sandover Village within the first few minutes, taking place instead in the dark and dreary Haven City.
 This setting is beautifully realised – full of grim slums; dark sewers and a down-trodden feeling, alongside flourishes of cyberpunk flair in the neon signs littering the landscape and futuristic cars zooming around.
-Although this feels impressive at first, it can be a little disjointed coming from the previous title – at least at first.
+Although this feels impressive at first, it can be a little disjointed coming from the previous title – at least to begin with.

 As you explore more of Haven City you unlock new zones and this is where the art design begins to open up – you’ll leave the slums and travel through the dock lands with their open expanse of water; through the palace area with its large gardens and big buildings and even ending up in an agricultural area with green spaces and crops being sprayed by water.
 All of it is beautifully realized thanks to the architecture and features used and it creates a varied, gorgeous landscape to explore which means that repeated travelling around the map never becomes tedious or tiresome.